getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 Some of the key ideas behind Kubernetes include:

-- **pods:** A way to co-locate group containers with shared volumes.
+- **Pods:** A way to co-locate group containers with shared volumes.
 A pod is a collocation of one or more containers sharing a single IP address, multiple volumes, and a single set of ports.

-- **replication controllers:** A way to handle the lifecycle of pods.
+- **Replication controllers:** A way to handle the lifecycle of pods.
   By creating or killing pods as required, replication controllers ensure that a specified number of pods are running at any given time.

-- **labels:** A way to organize and select groups of objects based on key-value pair.
+- **Labels:** A way to organize and select groups of objects based on key-value pair.

-- **services:** A set of containers performing a common function with a single, stable name and address for a set of pods.
+- **Services:** A set of containers performing a common function with a single, stable name and address for a set of pods.
 Services act like a basic load balancer [(4)](#resources).